Formerly named Advanced Management Program

 It is expected that applicants have their own health insurance valid in the United States.
 The University is not responsible for medical expenses incurred by participants during the program.

-Fred Harburg - Academic Director; Clinical Professor of Executive Education; Executive Director of the Kellogg Executive Leadership Institute (KELI)
+Fred Harburg - Academic Director; Clinical Professor of Executive Education

-Diana Cordova - Academic Director; Clinical Professor of Executive Education and Academic Director of the Kellogg Executive Leadership Institute (KELI)
+Robert Hughes - Academic Director; Clinical Assistant Professor of Executive Education, Managing Director of Executive Education

 Stephen Alltop - Senior Lecturer, Conducting and Ensembles